USS Manila Bay: Kamikaze strike

 Just before 17:50, two kamikazes dove at Manila Bay from the portside.
 The first plane hit the flight deck to starboard abaft the bridge, causing fires on the flight and hangar decks, destroying radar transmitting spaces, and wiping out all communications.
 The second plane, aimed for the bridge, missed the island close aboard to starboard and hit the sea off the fantail.

 Firefighting parties promptly brought the blazes under control, including those of two fueled and burning torpedo planes in the hangar deck.
 Within 24 hours, she resumed limited air operations.
 Most repairs to her damaged electrical and communication circuits were completed by 9 January, when the amphibious invasion in Lingayen Gulf got underway.

-Manila Bay had 14 men killed and 52 wounded, but by 10 January she resumed full duty in support of the Lingayen Gulf operations.
+Manila Bay had 15 men killed (one of three men who had been blown overboard was not recovered) and 52 wounded, but by 10 January she resumed full duty in support of the Lingayen Gulf operations.
 In addition to providing air cover for the task force, her planes flew 104 sorties against targets in western Luzon.
 They gave effective close support for ground troops at Lingayen and San Fabian and bombed, rocketed, and strafed gun emplacements, buildings, truck convoys, and troop concentrations from Lingayen to Baguio.

 Manila Bay departed in convoy late on 17 January.
 Steaming via Leyte, Ulithi, and Pearl Harbor, she arrived San Diego on 15 February.
 Battle damage repairs completed late in April, with VC-72 embarked she trained in Hawaiian waters until sailing for the western Pacific on 24 May.
 She closed the coast of Okinawa on 13 June and during the next week launched rocket and strafing strikes in the Ryukyu Islands.
 She departed for the Marianas on 20 June and operated out of Guam and Eniwetok during the closing weeks of the war.

 Manila Bay steamed to the Aleutians in mid-August.
 As a unit of TF 44, she departed Adak Island on 31 August to support occupation operations in northern Japan.
 From 7–12 September her planes carried out photographic and reconnaissance missions over northern Honshū and southern Hokkaidō and dropped emergency supplies at POW camps.
 She returned to Pearl Harbor on 24 September, unloaded her aircraft, and steamed to the Marshall Islands carrying replacement troops.